-Temperatures have dropped, leaves have fallen and our calendars are quickly filling up with holiday gatherings.
+Temperatures have dropped, leaves are falling and our calendars are quickly filling up with holiday gatherings.
 It’s time to take a breather and head to one of these local trails.

 Knapp Trail